stashapp/stash-box/README.md

 [![Discord](https://img.shields.io/discord/559159668438728723.svg?logo=discord)](https://discord.gg/2TsNFKt)

-**stash-box is Stash App's own OpenSource video indexing and Perceptual Hashing MetaData API server for porn.**

-The intent of stash-box is to provide a collaborative, crowd-sourced database of porn metadata, in the same way as [MusicBrainz](https://musicbrainz.org/) does for music.
-The submission and editing of metadata is expected to follow the same principle as that of the MusicBrainz database.
-[See here](https://musicbrainz.org/doc/Editing_FAQ) for how MusicBrainz does it.
-Installing this software will create a blank stash-box database that you can populate yourself.
+Stash-box is an open-source video indexing and metadata API server for porn developed by Stash App.
+The purpose of stash-box is to provide a community-driven database of porn metadata, similar to what MusicBrainz does for music.
+The submission and editing of metadata should follow the same principles as MusicBrainz.
+[Learn more here](https://musicbrainz.org/doc/Editing_FAQ).
+Installing Stash-box will create an empty database for you to populate.

-The graphql playground can be accessed at `host:port/playground`.
-The graphql interface is at `host:port/graphql`.

-**Note: If you are a [Stash](https://github.com/stashapp/stash) user, you do not need to install stash-box.
+**Note**: If you're a Stash user, you don't need to install stash-box.
 The Stash community has a server with many titles from which you can pull data.
-You can get the login information from the [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442) channel on our [Discord server](https://discord.gg/2TsNFKt).**
+You can get the login information from the [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442) channel on our [Discord server](https://discord.gg/2TsNFKt).

 # Docker install

-A docker-compose file for production deployment can be found [here](docker/production/docker-compose.yml).
-Traefik can be omitted if you don't need a reverse proxy.
+You can find a `docker-compose` file for production deployment [here](docker/production/docker-compose.yml).
+You can omit Traefik if you don't need a reverse proxy.

-Alternatively, if postgresql is already available, stash-box can be installed on its own from [dockerhub](https://hub.docker.com/r/stashapp/stash-box).
+If you already have PostgreSQL installed, you can install stash-box on its own from [Docker Hub](https://hub.docker.com/r/stashapp/stash-box).

-# Bare-metal Install
+# Bare-metal install

 Stash-box supports macOS, Windows, and Linux.

-Releases TODO
+Releases for Windows and Linux can be found [here](https://github.com/stashapp/stash-box/releases).

 ## Initial setup

-Run `make` to build the application.
+1. Run `make` to build the application.

-Stash-box requires access to a postgres database server.
-When stash-box is first run, or when it cannot find a configuration file (defaulting to `stash-box-config.yml` in the current working directory), then it generates a new configuration file with a default postgres connection string (`postgres@localhost/stash-box?sslmode=disable`).
-It prints a message indicating that the configuration file is generated, and allows you to adjust the default connection string as needed.
+2. Stash-box requires access to a PostgreSQL database server.
+Suppose stash-box doesn't find a configuration file (defaults to `stash-box-config.yml` in the current directory).
+In that case, it will generate a default configuration file with a default PostgreSQL connection string (`postgres@localhost/stash-box?sslmode=disable`).
+You can adjust the connection string as needed.

-The database must be created and available.
-If the postgres user is not a superuser, `CREATE EXTENSION pg_trgm; CREATE EXTENSION pgcrypto;` needs to be run by a superuser before rerunning stash-box, otherwise you will get a migration error.
-The schema will be created within the database if it is not already present.
+3. The database must be created and available.
+If the PostgreSQL user is not a superuser, run `CREATE EXTENSION pg_trgm; CREATE EXTENSION pgcrypto;` by a superuser before rerunning Stash-box.
+If the schema is not present, it will be created within the database.

-The `sslmode` parameter is documented in the [pq documentation](https://godoc.org/github.com/lib/pq).
+4. The `sslmode` parameter is documented [here](https://godoc.org/github.com/lib/pq).
 Use `sslmode=disable` to not use SSL for the database connection.
-The default value is `require`.
+The default is `require`.

-After ensuring the database connection string is correct and the database server is available, the stash-box executable may be rerun.
+5. After ensuring the database connection and availability, rerun Stash-box.
+#### Schema migrations and initial Admin user
 The second time that stash-box is run, stash-box will run the schema migrations to create the required tables.
 It will also generate a `root` user with a random password and an API key.
 These credentials are printed once to stdout and are not logged.
-The root user will be regenerated on startup if it does not exist, so a new root user may be created by deleting the root user row from the database and restarting stash-box.
+The system will regenerate the root user on startup if it does not exist.
+You can force the system to create a new root user by deleting the root user row from the database and restarting Stash-box.
+You'll need to capture the console output with your Admin user on the first successful StashDB executable start.
+Otherwise, you will need to allow Postgres to re-create the database before it will re-post a new `root` user.

-## CLI

-Stash-box provides some command line options.
-See what is currently available by running `stash-box --help`.
+# Stash-box CLI and configuration

+Stash-box is a tool with command line options to make it easier.
+To see what options are available, run `stash-box --help` in your terminal.

-For example, to run stash locally on port 80 run it like this (OSX / Linux) `stash-box --host 127.0.0.1 --port 80`.
+Here's an example of how you can run stash-box locally on port 80:

+`stash-box --host 127.0.0.1 --port 80`

-## Configuration
+**Note:** This command should work on OSX / Linux.

-Stash-box generates a configuration file `stash-box-config.yml` in the current working directory when it is first started up.
-This configuration file is generated with the following defaults:
+When you start stash-box for the first time, it generates a configuration file called `stash-box-config.yml` in your current working directory.
+This file contains default settings for stash-box, including:

+- Host: `0.0.0.0`
-- running on `0.0.0.0` port `9998`
+- Port: `9998`

-The graphql playground and cross-domain cookies can be disabled by setting `is_production: true`.
+You can change these defaults if needed.
+For example, if you want to disable the GraphQL playground and cross-domain cookies, you can set `is_production` to `true`.

-### API keys and authorisation
+## API keys and authorization

+There are two ways to authenticate a user in Stash-box: a session or an API key.

-A user may be authenticated in one of two ways.
-Session-based management is possible by logging in via `/login`, passing form values for `username` and `password` in plain text.
-This sets a cookie which is required for subsequent requests.
-The session can be ended with a request to `/logout`.
+1. Session-based authentication: To log in, send a request to `/login` with the `username` and `password` in plain text as form values.
+Session-based authentication will set a cookie that is required for all subsequent requests.
+To log out, send a request to `/logout`.

-The alternative is to use the user's api key.
-For this, the `ApiKey` header must be set to the user's api key value.
+2. API key authentication: To use an API key, set the `ApiKey` header to the user's API key value.

 ### Configuration keys